CharviGulati/CaesarCipherAssignment/README.md

 ### Phase 2 User Stories

-In the context for this program the user stories are:
 - As a user I want my encryption operations to be saved to a file
 - As a user, when I start the application, I want to be given the option to load my encryption operations list from file.
-- As a user I want the option to remove a encryption operation permanently from file
+- As a user I want the option to remove a cryptography operation permanently from file